Table of Contents

 - Perfect for caching and real-time applications

-Admin tools like phpMyAdmin, MongoDB Compass, and pgAdmin help developers visualize and manage data with ease.
+Admin tools such as phpMyAdmin, MongoDB Compass, and pgAdmin help developers visualize and manage data easily.

 3. API Development Tools

-APIs connect the frontend to the backend.
-Tools for API development make it easier to build, test, and document endpoints.
+APIs connect the frontend and backend.
+API development tools simplify building, testing, and documenting endpoints.

 Postman